Fairly Odd Coaster: History

-Fairly Odd Coaster opened as "Timberland Twister" when the park was themed to Camp Snoopy, and is the first spinning roller coaster from Gerstlauer and the first of its kind.
+Fairly Odd Coaster opened as "Timberland Twister" when the park was themed after Camp Snoopy and was the first spinning roller coaster manufactured by Gerstlauer.
 A month later, an identical ride opened at Worlds of Fun amusement park in Kansas City, Missouri called Spinning Dragons.
 A discontinued feature of Fairly Odd Coaster was an on-ride video system that allowed guests to purchase DVDs of their ride on the attraction.

 The Fairly Odd Coaster name was previously shared with rollercoasters at Carowinds in Charlotte, North Carolina and Kings Island near Cincinnati, Ohio before they were both renamed and rethemed as Woodstock Express.